 I am a Canadian writer who likes to write about crafts, DIY projects, recipes, and products we use as a family.

-In Canada, Thanksgiving always falls on the second Monday in October, and this year it happened to be on October 14th, which is my dad's birthday.
+In Canada, Thanksgiving always falls on the second Monday in October.
 His favorite dessert is cheesecake topped with fresh huckleberries.
-In celebration of his birthday, a friend made this no-bake huckleberry cheesecake pie specially for him alongside a pumpkin pie, our traditional Thanksgiving dessert.
+For Thanksgiving this year, I made this no-bake huckleberry cheesecake pie especially for him alongside a pumpkin pie, our traditional Thanksgiving dessert.

 I have very fond memories from my childhood of driving up the highway with my mom looking for a spot that hadn't been picked over yet and having a few fun misadventures along the way, including encountering a couple of startled deer and sleeping brown bears, getting lost and stumbling down a steep bank, dumping my entire bucket of precious berries.

 When we would come home, our fingers and mouths would be stained purple and our tummies full from eating as many berries that went into our buckets.
 We would dump the huckleberries into a sink full of cold water, washing them one by one and picking out the few leaves and stems that snuck their way into our buckets.
 We would pig out on big bowls of fresh huckleberries with cream and a little sugar, make a batch of jam and pancake syrup, put them in pancakes and muffins, bake a couple of pies and use them as a topping on cheesecake and ice cream.
 In my opinion, they are one of nature's perfect summer foods.